A lot of dog training advice you get on the Internet won’t help.

 The trainer’s goal is to get the best picture possible of the problem behavior and the circumstances surrounding it.

-In some cases, she will ask to see it, but be aware that sometimes she won’t.
+Sometimes she will ask to see it, but be aware that often she won’t.
 If it’s something like leash pulling she may want to observe it and test the dog herself.
 But if you have called her because your dog growled at your child, she definitely won’t.
 If it’s a dangerous behavior or if you have to scare your dog to prompt it, she will not want a demonstration.
-But she will want to observe your dog in other situations and interact with him in order to gather more information about his general behavior.
+But she will want to observe your dog in other situations in order to gather more information about his general behavior.
 If there are safe ways for her to check aspects of the problem behavior by handling him herself and make direct observations, she may do so.

 What a Difference a Functional Assessment Makes

 Dogs pull on leash for different reasons.
 So let’s consider four leash pulling dogs.
 A functional assessment might illuminate the following.